 Now add Wendy Leighton-Porter to the list and I wish I'd found this story when I was a kid.
 Her characters are engaging and sympathetic and they never do things that make you want to throw rocks at them, which is refreshing in teenage fiction!
 I especially loved the character of Max, the intrepid adventuring cat whose portrait graces the front cover.
 The storyline itself is exciting and something that anyone with an interest in the myth of Atlantis will enjoy.
 What's even better is that The Shadow of Atlantis is only the first step on the journey and will shortly be followed by another adventure that I hope will transport me to another world as effectively as this book has.
 Kids and adults alike will love this and I'm looking forward to sharing Atlantis with my little nephew when he's old enough to appreciate it.

 Five out of five for great plotting and characterisation.
 Can't wait for the next instalment!"

 "Beautifully written and imaginative time-travel tale for young readers:

-My Bottom Line: Shadows of Atlantis is a well-written story with a collection of likable main characters, a solid plot line, snippets of educational facts about a historically important location and event, and, is filled with mystery, magic, and suspense.
+The Shadow of Atlantis is a well-written story with a collection of likable main characters, a solid plot line, snippets of educational facts about a historically important location and event, and, is filled with mystery, magic, and suspense.
 This book grabbed me at the prologue and had me hooked until the end.

 Who Would Like This Book?
 I think anyone who loves reading about time-travel, loves learning about cultures from other time periods, and loves a good mystery will easily get hooked into this series.
 I would also suggest that if you are a cat lover, you will also fall in love with Max.
 Ages 8+"